 In the film, Genovia is described as a small country that is famous for pears.
 It's nestled right between Spain and France, which means that your study abroad trip would totally include a visit to this country.
 Sadly, though Genovia totally sounds like the name of a real country (possibly because it kind of sounds like the real city of Genoa, Italy) it's the work of fiction.
 Writer Meg Cabot, who penned the original Princess Diaries book series.
-Here's what Cabot said inspired her to write the books in the first place:
+Here's what Cabot said inspired her to write the books in the first place, as noted on her official website:

 It sounds like The Princess Diaries was as little bit of wish fulfillment for the author, so it's no surprise that she came up with an equally awesome sounding country for Mia to one day rule over.